-There were 94 900 property thefts in 2017, which corresponds to 30 per cent of all offences reported.
+There were 92 900 property thefts in 2018, which corresponds to 30 per cent of all offences reported.
 This figure represents the major decline that this group has seen in recent years.
 In particular, theft from private homes and cars has shown a marked decrease over a long period.
 One of the reasons for this decline may be the increased use of various security systems (such as locks and alarms), both in cars and homes.
-However, other types of thefts, such as theft from people in public places, have not seen a corresponding decline.